 "Well fucking read my lips or something then!"

 "Calm down, Miss Swan, there's no need to shout..."

 "Easy for you to say, you're not the one who's getting frostbite!"

 "Oh, don't be so dramatic!
 Go back there and give me a signal or something, and I'll make sure you have more success this time with all your heroic pushing and shoving.
 Just don't damage my car!"

 "I wouldn't dream of it, your majesty!"

 By the time she reaches the marble steps, Regina is waiting impatiently in the doorway, ready to sternly remind the Sheriff to remove her hideous boots before entering.
-Emma complies- inwardly thanking the fact that her balance is pretty impeccable, as she battles with the laces and buckles- before gingerly placing the boots by the front door.
-She begins making her way through the ample hallway, when she realizes that boots or no boots, she's still tracking water; her socks completely soaked through.
+Emma complies- inwardly thanking the fact that her balance is pretty good as she battles with the laces and buckles- before gingerly placing the boots by the front door.
+She begins making her way through the ample hallway, when she realises that- boots or no boots- she's still tracking water; her socks completely soaked through.
 Quickly removing them and balling them awkwardly into her coat pocket she stands barefoot on the mercifully heated marble; droplets of water cascading from her sodden coat and jeans to form a pool around her.

 "Oh my, but you do look a state, Sheriff..."